 During this unique study, researchers will work closely with residents living at Whiteley Village (in Walton-on-Thames, Surrey) to investigate the psychological, physical and social impact on older people moving into a retirement community.
 Researchers will ask residents to share their insights into their experiences of transitioning from their former homes into their new one.

 Feedback from interviews combined with an extensive evaluation of previous studies will enable researchers to develop guidance for new retirement community residents, and for staff who support them.

 Unlike previous studies in this field that have focused on retirement communities with higher levels of socio-economic resources, this study will examine specific issues for people with fewer financial resources who are particularly vulnerable to change of this kind.

 Dr Kimberley Smith, Lecturer in Health Psychology at the University of Surrey, said:

 “Transitioning into a retirement community is a major life event.
 Some people can find the experience difficult, whereas others adapt easily.

 “Through this study we want to learn more about people’s experiences, both positive and negative, of entering retirement communities and moving within them so that we can aid older people to transition smoothly.”

-Andrew King, Professor of Sociology and Co-Director of the Centre for Research on Ageing and Gender at the University of Surrey, said:
+Andrew King, Professor of Sociology and Co-Director of the Centre for Research on Ageing and Generations (formerly Centre for Research on Ageing and Gender) at the University of Surrey, said: